MariyamShareef872/body-info-chatbot/README.md

 # 🤖 Body Info Chatbot

-This is a voice-enabled chatbot that provides information about human body organs, with images and styled output.
+A voice-enabled chatbot built using Flask that provides detailed information about human body organs with images.
+Users can interact via text or microphone, clear the chat, and even save the full conversation.

-## 💡 Features
+## 🌟 Features

-- 🎤 Voice & text input
+- 🎤 Voice & ✍️ Text input
-- 🧠 Smart response with image
+- 🧠 Smart response matching (exact + partial)
+- 🖼️ Image display of body parts
 - 💬 Welcome message
 - 🧹 Clear chat
-- 💾 Save conversation to file
+- 💾 Save chat to .txt file
-- 📦 Runs fully offline (no API needed)
+- ⚡ Runs offline – no internet or API needed

-## 📁 Technologies
-- Python (Flask)
-- HTML, CSS, JavaScript
-- CSV for storing Q&A
-- Google Chrome (for voice input)

-## 🚀 Run Locally
+## 🚀 How to Run

 ```bash
 git clone https://github.com/MariyamShareef872/body-info-chatbot.git